mahrts/RAG/README.md

 ## 🚀 NASA Intelligence Chat System

-A full Retrieval-Augmented Generation (RAG) pipeline built with Python that enables users to ask natural language questions about historic NASA missions using real mission transcripts and technical documents.
+A Retrieval-Augmented Generation (RAG) app: built with Python and enables users to ask questions about historic NASA missions (apollo11, apollo13 and challenger).

-This project combines semantic search, vector databases, large language models, and evaluation tooling to create an intelligent NASA mission assistant capable of answering questions grounded in archival mission data.
+This project combines semantic search, vector databases, LLMs, and evaluation tooling (ragas) to create an assistant capable of answering questions, based on archival mission data (.txt documents).

 ## 🔄 Installation and Usage
 This app needs an opoenAI API_KEY.